-to the following amendments: 7 - QUESTIONS FROM THE PUBLIC - Question A the word 'ben.
-Be replaced by 'been'; and 11 - QUESTIONS FROM MEMBERS - Question F should read 'various reports'.

-4 COMMUNITY PRESENTATIONS

-There was no community presentation.

-5 PETITIONS AND DEPUTATIONS

-There were no petitions or deputations.

-6 NEW LEADER OF THE COUNCIL'S TERM OF OFFICE

-The Council considered a report in respect of a revised term of office for the new Leader of the Council (to take effect from om 1 January 2023)

-It was moved by Baroness Taylor, and seconded by Councillor Mrs Joan Lloyd, that the report be approved.
-Upon the motion being put to the vote, it was RESOLVED that subject to the postholder being re-elected as a councillor or being removed from office, the new Leader of the Council be appointed to take up office on 1 January 2023 until the Annual Council meeting in May 2026 (a term of approximately 3 years and 6 months), and that thereafter the four year term of office for the Leader be re-commenced as set out

-in the Council's Constitution.
+It was then seconded by Councillor Mrs Joan Lloyd, that the Recommendation in the report be approved.

+Upon the motion being put to the vote, it was RESOLVED that subject to the postholder being re-elected as a councillor or being removed from office, the new Leader of the Council be appointed to take up office on 1 January 2023 until the Annual Council meeting in May 2026 (a term of approximately 3 years and 6 months), and that thereafter the four year term of office for the Leader be recommenced as set out in the Council's Constitution.

 7 APPOINTMENT OF NEW LEADER OF THE COUNCIL

-Baroness Taylor nominated and Councillor Mrs Joan Lloyd seconded that Councillor Richard Henry be appointed the new leader of the Council with effect from 1 January 2023, for a period of 3 years and 5 months up until Annual Council in May 2026.
+The Council considered the appointment of a new Leader of the Council to take up the position from 1 January 2023 for a period of 3 years and 5 months up until Annual Council in May 2026.

+In moving the nomination of Councillor Richard Henry, Baroness Taylor advised the Council that Cllr Henry was a friend and colleague who had held many roles with great distinction on the Council since his election in 1995.
+His most recent role was as Portfolio Holder for Children, Young People, Leisure and Culture responsible for many things including the recently awarded complex Leisure Contract.
+She advised that this nomination was reward for his work in supporting colleagues locally, regionally and nationally.
+She advised that she was greatly reassured that Stevenage would be in such great hands.

+Councillor Mrs Lloyd seconded the nomination and advised that she looked forward to working with Councillor Henry in his new role.

 Upon the nomination being put to the vote, it was RESOLVED that Councillor Richard Henry be appointed the new leader of the Council with effect from 1 January 2023, for a period of 3 years and 5 months up until Annual Council in May 2026.

+At this juncture, Councillor Henry thanked colleagues who had elected him and advised that he was proud to be taking on the role as only the 3rd Leader in the history of Stevenage Borough Council.
+He also congratulated Councillor Jeannette Thomas who was to become Deputy Leader of the Council.

 8 QUESTIONS FROM THE YOUTH COUNCIL

 There were no questions from the Youth Council.

 9 QUESTIONS FROM THE PUBLIC

 Question from Mr Jim Borcherds

 The Council noted that a response to the question submitted by Mr Borcherds regarding the report from Mutual Gain "Thinking about Stevenage High Street" had been published in the supplementary agenda for the meeting.